Manifold Coordinates with Physical Meaning: The algorithm

+\comment{Third, in future work we plan to extend the approach to features whose gradients cannot be computed analytically, or which do not depend explicitly on $\xi$, such as measurements taken separately from $\xi$. \mmp{confusing...} \mmp{ we plan to examine more closely cases such as the above.
+It is known \citep{AbrahamMarsden} that Hamiltonian systems are associated with tori; hence, it is natural to consider dictionaries of functions $g:\M\rightarrow S^1$.}}

-Finally, when the gradients of the dictionary functions are not analytically available, they can also be estimated from data. \comment{\mmp{what is this?}Fourth, the pushforward metric associated with each of the individual functional covariates can be estimated with respect to the data.
+\comment{\mmp{what is this?}Fourth, the pushforward metric associated with each of the individual functional covariates can be estimated with respect to the data.
 This enables estimation of sparse functional support that is more robust to curvature than our current approach, , where the codomain of $g_j$ is assumed to have identity metric, and is analogous to finding a flat parameterization of $\M$.
-Normalization is equivalent to saying that the metric on the codomain of the dictionary functions is unknown by a constant factor, while the definition of norm we use assumes that the metric on the codomain cancels out the metric on $\phi(\M)$.} \mmp{don't comment with \%.
-When no more needed, just delete.
-We have all the previous version if we want them. and regularization here?// project or don't project gradients?// Step Embedding can be substituted with any other embedding algorithm.
-To lift $Y_i$ in $\rrr^D$, set $Y_i\leftarrow T_iY_i$. }
+Normalization is equivalent to saying that the metric on the codomain of the dictionary functions is unknown by a constant factor, while the definition of norm we use assumes that the metric on the codomain cancels out the metric on $\phi(\M)$.}